Viza za budućnost: Plot

-The Bosniak family Husika, whose apartment was destroyed in war, lives in apartment of Serb family Golijanin who left Sarajevo and emigrated to Norway.
-The drama begins when family Golijanin comes back from Norway to Sarajevo because of nostalgia and want their apartment back.
-The family Husika doesn't want to leave the apartment until they get the new one and they don't want to let Golijanins in.
-However, neither Golijanins want to give up and the whole thing ends up in court.
-On the day of Husika's eviction, a court decision is reached that two families must live together.
-And, despite the constant quarrels, these two families will become good friends.
+The Bosniak family Husika, whose apartment was destroyed in the war, lives in an apartment of the Serb family Golijanin who left Sarajevo and emigrated to Norway.
+The drama begins when th Golijanine family comes back from Norway to Sarajevo because of nostalgia and want their apartment back.
+The Husika family doesn't want to leave the apartment until they get a new one, and they don't want to let the Golijanins in.
+However, neither the Golijanins want to give up, with both families ending up in a court dispute.
+On the day of the Husika's eviction, a court decision is reached that two families must live together.